Cottage Cheese Pancakes

 -

-Cook until edges look set and the bottoms are deep golden, 2 to 3 minutes, since cottage cheese pancakes do not always show many bubbles on top.
+Cook until the edges look set and the bottoms are golden, about 2 to 3 minutes.

 -